angelakennefick/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
   Closure is nesting functions where parent functions are accesible by the child functions.
+It defines the inner scope of the lexical scope.

 2. Study the following code, then answer the questions below.